Can AI Master Econometrics? Evidence from Econometrics AI Agent on Expert-Level Tasks: Case Study

-The Econometrics AI Agent decomposes this task into three steps.
+MetricsAI decomposes this task into three steps.
 The first two steps---``Load and preprocess the dataset from a specified file path'' and ``Perform exploratory data analysis on the dataset''---follow standard empirical econometric paradigms under internal prompt instructions.
 These steps complete essential data preparation, including categorical variable one-hot encoding and data cleaning.
-Furthermore, as Figure~\ref{fig:cs1_5} in Appendix~\ref{sec:app2} shows, the Econometrics AI Agent's precise workflow requirements prevent the coding errors observed in control groups.
+Furthermore, as Figure~\ref{fig:cs1_5} in Appendix~\ref{sec:app2} shows, MetricsAI's precise workflow requirements prevent the coding errors observed in control groups.

-For the final step, ``Apply propensity score regression, controlling for specified variables and trimming samples,'' the Econometrics AI Agent utilizes built-in tool functions to construct propensity scores and conduct regression adjustment analysis, as shown in Figure~\ref{fig:cs1_6} in Appendix~\ref{sec:app2}.
+For the final step, ``Apply propensity score regression, controlling for specified variables and trimming samples,'' MetricsAI utilizes built-in tool functions to construct propensity scores and conduct regression adjustment analysis, as shown in Figure~\ref{fig:cs1_6} in Appendix~\ref{sec:app2}.
 After tool selection, the LLM focuses solely on preparing correct inputs to meet task requirements.
 This approach significantly reduces both the \emph{knowledge mismatch error} from LLM hallucination and the \emph{behavioral bias} through standardized tool functions.
 The final estimates (ATE: $-207.8559$, standard error: $5.4845$) closely match the standard answer, validating the results.